EndaMagennis/dungeon_dwellers/README.md

   - [SQLite](https://www.sqlite.org/): was used as a development database.

-  - [ElephantSQL](https://www.elephantsql.com/): a cloud based postgreSQL database
+  - [CI Database Maker](https://dbs.ci-dbs.net/): a cloud based postgreSQL database

 - ### Other Tools and Dependencies
   - [Git](https://git-scm.com/): version control for continuous development